aws-samples/aws-cloudwatch-building-dashboard-outside-aws-console/README.md

     ]
 }
 ```
 2. Create a role called CloudWatchSnapshotGraphs in each account you want to retrieve charts from.
-Ensure that the role provides read-only access to CloudWatch and has a trust relationship with the account the Lambda is being executed.
+Ensure that the role has read-only permissions to CloudWatch and has a trust relationship with the account that executes the Lambda.
 ```json
 {
   "Version": "2012-10-17",